dqveha/luigi-luau-shop/README.md

 ##

-This is the tenth independent project (Ruby, Week 4) assigned by Epicodus that will be broken up into two weeks.
+This is the tenth independent project (Ruby, Week 4 & 5) assigned by Epicodus designed to be a two-part series.
 This first week is assessing the implementation of Ruby on Rails, creating a database to include a one-to-many relationship between 'Products' and 'Reviews.'
-The main emphases are incorporating scopes, validations, callbacks, seeding, and flash messages to the project.
+The second week is assessing the implementation of user authentication and authorization.
+The core emphases are incorporating scopes, validations, callbacks, seeding, and flash messages to the project.

 For a visual relationship representation of the database: